-The Fund's terms and conditions provide for the subscriptions and redemptions of units on daily basis and it is, therefore, exposed to the liquidity risk of meeting the Unitholders redemptions.
+The Fund's terms and conditions provide for the subscriptions and redemptions of units throughout the week and it is, therefore, exposed to the liquidity risk of meeting unitholders redemptions.
 However the fund is allowed to borrow in order to satisfy redemptions.
-The Fund's securities are considered to be readily realisable as they are all listed on the Saudi Arabian stock market.
+The Fund's securities are considered to be readily realizable as they are all listed on GCC stock markets.
 The Fund Manager monitors the liquidity requirements on a regular basis and seeks to ensure that sufficient funds are available to meet any commitments as they arise.